About the Author

 These are the top cities by Tesla Supercharger ports.
 A few cities stand out for having relatively few Supercharger stations but with a large number of Supercharger ports.

-The world's largest Tesla Supercharger station, called Project Oasis, is in Lost Hills, California, and powered entirely by solar energy.
+The world's largest Tesla Supercharger station, called Project Oasis, is in Lost Hills, California, and is powered entirely by solar energy.
 It has 164 ports, but this station only recently became fully operational and isn't reflected in the data yet.

 Most Tesla Supercharger stations are found in shopping centers or at gas stations, according to data from the U.S. Department of Energy.